PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/03-use-preact.md

 }
 ```

-Inside your browser's dev tools, you can see the generated js bundle containing our first _vanilla_ script and our component and its dependencies (`hydrate`, `preact` etc...).
+Inside your browser's dev tools, you can see the generated js bundle containing our first _vanilla_ script (changing the style of the title) and our `Counter.ts` component and its dependencies (`hydrate`, `preact` etc...).

 ## To infinity and beyond